 One of the great tragedies today is that too few people have access to the courts on basic civil and commercial matters, due to a prevalent fear that they cannot afford attorneys or understand the complexities of modern legal practice.
 My law office takes great pride in providing affordable legal representation to small businesses and working, middle-class families who find themselves harmed through no fault of their own.
 I have handled countless civil cases and lawsuits, as well as jury trials, and understand the complexities and nuances of modern civil and trial practice.

-If you are a South Jersey individual or small business owner that's been harmed, due to the negligence, recklessness, intentional acts or contractual breach of another, then contact my office for a free consultation.
+If you or your business are located in Haddonfield, Haddon Township, Westmont, Collingswood or Oaklyn in particular, or South Jersey in general, and have been harmed due to the negligence, recklessness, intentional acts or contractual breach of another, then contact my office for a free consultation.
 I treat every client with extra-special care and go over the evidence and facts of their case, in-depth, so that no stone is unturned in their legal case.

 Call us for quality, compassionate, and individualized representation: 856-873-3730